-- 6.1 The amount due from subsidiaries is non-trade in nature, unsecured, interest free and repayable on demand. - 6.2 Forward exchange contracts are used to manage the foreign currency exposures arising from the Group's receivables denominated in currencies other than the functional currency of the group entities.
+- 6.1 The amount due from a subsidiary is non-trade in nature, unsecured, interest free and is repayable on demand, except for single tier tax exempt dividends receivable from a subsidiary amounting to RM5,000,000 which are payable in 2014. - 6.2 The nominal value of the forward exchange contracts amounted to RM15,102,036.
+Forward exchange contracts are used to manage the foreign currency exposures arising from the Group's receivables denominated in currencies other than the functional currency of the group entities.
 Forward exchange contracts entered by the Group had maturities of less than one year after the end of the reporting period.
 Where necessary, the forward contracts are rolled over at maturity.

-7. Prepayments paid
+7. Prepayments